Root Career Education Travel Health Wealth Music Poem HTPC Tennis Database Scripts Speak at SQLPASS Present to NASA, Robot14

 • Once you have surplus from your saving, learn where to invest, how to invest, how to grow and harvest investments.
 Learn the world of finance, learn public stock market.
 Get a mentor to explain to you.
 It will be good for your lifetime.
 Understand the power of investing.
 Education is investment.
 Use money to make money is easier than wage of labor.
 Equity ownership is investment and wealth.
 Own shares of public companies is equity owning, you earn income or growth from your investments.

 • When financial advisor told you they can "minimize risk, maximize return" - it is a lie, a sale pitch.
 High risk is associated with high return, low risk is associated with low return, by nature.
-(In other words, at high-risk, you could win big or lose it all.
+How do you determine your risk?
+Simply put, it is largely associated with economy risk.
+(In other words, at high-risk, you could win big in good economy or lose it all in bad economy.
 This is the first rule many people do not understand.)
-They form a balance-board.
-In this continuum spectrum of investment instruments you can choose the position where you feel comfortable, be it a mix of the Treasury-bill, bank deposit, bonds, stocks, high-tech stocks, mutual funds, index funds, ETFs, even venture capital.
-You are free to choose a position of allocation, and deserve your return!
+Risk-reward forms a balance-board in the continuum spectrum.
+Of the investment instruments you can choose the position where you feel comfortable, be it a mix of the Treasury-bill, bank deposit, bonds, stocks, high-tech stocks, mutual funds, index funds, ETFs, even venture capital.
+You are free to choose a position of allocation, and the reward!

 • Stock market equity is a net positive sum game with calculated risk.
 Casino is a net negative sum game with random risk.
 Stock market's up-down is event driven.
 Before the event there is possibility of information leak so you could see a little sign.
 After event, most retail investors just realized the event hindsight and take reaction, hence you could see a lag.